TimNicholsonShaw/tailer/README.md

 Optional arguments

-``-t, --threshold``
+- ``-t, --threshold [int, default=100]``

-Any identified further than this distance in nucleotides from the mature end will be considered spurious and discarded
+--Any identified further than this distance in nucleotides from the mature end will be considered spurious and discarded